cdot/clabel-js/README.md

 # clabel-js
-Client-server support for a Brother P-Touch 1230PC label printer.
+Support for a Brother P-Touch 1230PC label printer.

+Uses a client-server model to take advantage of features of the browser, and of node.js.

 Run the server on the machine where the printer is connected with:

-node server/server.js <port> <device>

-e.g.

-node server/server.js 32765 /dev/usb/lp0
+node server/bin/server.js

-This will start the server on port 32765, and connect to the printer /dev/usb/lp0.
+Run it without parameters for help.

-Load the UI in a browser using localhost:32765
+Load the UI in a browser using localhost:9094

-Labels are laid out using HTML, and can be reviewed before printing.
+Labels are laid out using HTML.